Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

 where we denote $k$ as the solution to $i$ in \cref{eq:mces} and $\hat{\mZ}_{k}$ is the dataset example closest to $\hat{\rvz}$.
-Finally, we quantify our importance score for coverage ($\vs^\text{ C}$) as
+Finally, we quantify an importance score specifically for coverage ($\vs^\text{ C}$) as

 where $\vs^\text{C}$ adds to the estimated embedding coverage value for dataset example $k$.
-We repeat our process of randomly sampling $\hat{\rvz}$ and subsequently adding coverage for the closest examples across many iterations to extend the coverage score across all examples in $\sS$.
-Unlike random sampling, our coverage score rewards hard examples that individually occupy large, unique, low-density areas of the embedding space (see \cref{fig:front}), which improves coreset selection.
+We repeat our process of randomly selecting $\mD$, sampling $\hat{\rvz}$, and adding coverage for the closest examples across many iterations to extend the coverage score across all examples in $\sS$.
+Unlike random sampling, our coverage score rewards hard examples that individually occupy large, unique, low-density areas of the embedding space (see \cref{fig:cifar100score}), which improves coreset performance.